cedar-policy/cedar-docs/docs/collections/_auth/entities-syntax.md

 ### `uid`

 The `uid` object specifies the Cedar type and unique identifier for the entity.
 You can explicitly include the `__entity` escape, or leave it implicit.
 You should reference a Cedar type defined in the schema, and provide a unique, immutable, and non-reusable identifier for the entity.
+As with all entity types, this cannot contain the reserved `__cedar` identifier.
 Both of the following are valid and equivalent, and specify an entity of type `User` with the unique identifier of `12UA45`.

 ```json
 "uid": {